I am Emma, born in Normandy in 1981.

 Without knowing exactly what I was going to do, I decided to accept my brother’s invitation to Bora Bora, French Polynesia.
 He lives there on his boat and it seems like paradise, in fact at the time I couldn’t believe it.
 I thought it was the kind of thing reserved for people you see in documentaries.
 I had never set foot on a sailboat before, and putting my head underwater to dive more than 5 meters was a feat…

-I stayed almost 3 months on my brother’s boat between Bora Bora & Raiatea, swimming and diving every day with sharks and rays, visiting the reef and making friend with the fishes of each coral patch, etc… It was magical.
-Being away from media and the civilized world also helped to take stock, to rest and to think about my life without interference.
+I then stayed for almost 2 months between Bora Bora & Raiatea, swimming and diving every day, visiting and identifying the fish on every coral head, observing the rays, the sharks, etc… It was magical.
+Being away from the civilized and media world also helped me to take stock of things, to rest and reflect without interference.

-I live to the rhythm of nature and the seasons, the rhythm of the sun, even if sometimes the cat wakes me up too early (grrr).
+I live in harmony with nature and the seasons, with the sun, even if sometimes the cat wakes me up too early (grrr).

-We are far from the media, supermarkets, over-consumption and city stress.
+We are far from the media, supermarkets, overconsumption, and stress of cities.